wazuh/wazuh-documentation/source/installation-guide/wazuh-dashboard/index.rst

 Check the requirements below and choose an installation method to start installing the Wazuh dashboard.

-- :doc:`Wazuh installation assistant <installation-assistant>`: Install this component by running an assistant that automates the installation and configuration process.
+- :doc:`Assisted installation <installation-assistant>`: Install this component by running a script that automates the installation and configuration process.

 - :doc:`Step-by-step installation <step-by-step>`: Install this component following detailed step-by-step instructions.